phothinmg/mmtreeast-html-attributes/readme.md

 ### `htmlAttributeNames`

-An array of HTML attribut names.
+An array of HTML attribute names.

 #### example